axllent/utproxy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/utproxy)](https://goreportcard.com/report/github.com/axllent/utproxy)

 UTProxy is a HTTP(S) proxy service for uptime monitors to access internal services without having to directly expose those services to the internet.
 It provides different internal checks (HTTP, TCP, MySQL, ping or a command) and returns a HTTP response and status to the uptime monitor.
+It has built-in flood protection (ie: multiple monitoring services) to cache successful requests for 55 seconds, and error responses for 25 seconds.

 ## Configuration